rv404674/goRubu/readme.md

 ## What is goRubu? 🚀

-1. A URL Shortner written in Go, with a Mongo based backend.
+1. A Url Shortner written in Go , with a Mongo based backend.
-2. Supports Caching for Hot URLs, with Memcached, using an LRU based eviction strategy, and write through a type of caching mechanism.
+2. Supports Caching for Hot urls, with Memcached, using a LRU based eviction strategy, and write through type of caching mechanism.
+Saw 50% decrease in Read Latency for URL redirection, after caching.
+3. Used Travis CI to add CI/CD pipeline and dockerized the whole application, so that it can be easily deployed and can be scaled up/down depending on the load.
-3. Prometheus and Grafana based monitoring, to get an overall picture of the system and application metrics.
+4. Prometheus and Grafana based monitoring, to get an overall picture of the system and application metrics.
-4. Contains Api Validation and Logging Middlewares, along with Swagger based documentation.
+5. Contains Api Validation and Logging Middlewares, along with Swagger based documentation

 Monitoring:

 <img style="float: right;" width="600" src="./assets/application_metrics.png">